 We are currently going through a major innovation and consolidation of our residency offices.
 Prior to this year (2019), our residents were placed at one of two outpatient sites away from the hospital for their continuity practices.
-We have had the opportunity to build a brand new outpatient center directly across from the hospital, and our residents have begun the transition to seeing patients downtown.
-We continue to maintain our current 3rd year residents in the two outpatient satellite offices until they graduate in June 2019.
+We have had the opportunity to build a brand new outpatient center directly across from the hospital, and now all three classes have begun seeing patients downtown.
 This has been a much needed area for improvement in resident work/life balance, continuity of care, and more integrated approach to medical education, but it has not come without challenges!
 Our residents remain critical to this improvement process, and they are involved on all of our major process improvement committees to be a voice for continued change.

 The residency also recognized the need to adapt our curriculum to emphasize resident wellness, while still keeping the rigorous learning environment that we know to be important.
 Our more demanding rotations are now paired with less time-intensive rotations, and we've shifted some of the outpatient responsibilities away while a resident is doing hospital medicine to allow for more protected time.

 We've also adjusted our noon conferences and lectures based on feedback from residents.
 We have our dedicated core faculty giving more lectures, while still asking our specialty colleagues to come in and give guest lectures occasionally.
 We've made some dramatic changes to our Wednesday afternoon didactics, making sure it is protected time for our residents.
 We're proud to see recent attendance amongst residents and faculty at almost 100%!

 At Grant Family Medicine Residency, you'll find that our core values and ideals always remain the same when it comes to educating future Family Physicians, but we are willing to evolve based on input from residents.

 What support systems are in place for residents?